 Richard E. Grant

-Posters for the film was by coincidence placed at Place de l'Alma in Paris, near the entrance to the tunnel where the Princess of Wales died in a car accident in 1997.
-The placement of the poster caused uproar among public and the posters were eventually removed at the request of French distributor Le Pacte.
+Posters for the film were hung at Place de l'Alma in Paris, near the entrance to the tunnel where the Princess of Wales died in a car accident in 1997.
+After an uproar, the posters were eventually removed at the request of French distributor Le Pacte.
 See more »

 Was this review helpful to you?